 If you are into weapons, The Swiss Rifle Museum enjoys an extensive collection of ancient and new weapons, including some weapons used anciently by the Swiss army.
 Also it has a section of medals and memorabilia devoted to the sport of shooting in Switzerland.
-So if you are a weapon’s enthusiast and have couple of hours on your hand, don’t hesitate to visit this small but interesting museum.
+Definitely a to-do for a weapon’s enthusiast with a couple of hours in your hands.
 You might even get a personal tour from curator of the museum!

 Additionally there is The Swiss Alpine Museum but it can seem too minor for some visitors.
 It definitely displays a nice collection of mountain paintings, but the whole area doesn’t seem well attended.